Infinidat/infi.recipe.application_packager/README.md

 This module also provides Installer classes that'll help you create integration tests for your installer, and to test it out before going to production.

 ### Debugging installations

+The buildout logs are available at:
+* /var/log/ if writable, else /tmp/
+* %TEMP% if exists or %SystemRoot%\Windows\Temp

 The installer accept two variables: